louiejtaylor/sbx_kraken2/README.md

 # sbx_kraken2
 This is an extension to the [Sunbeam pipeline](https://github.com/sunbeam-labs/sunbeam) to run the kraken2 read classifier.
 It works on qc'd reads, and requires that you have a kraken2 database available.
+Check out the [instructions here](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual#kraken-2-databases) for help with making a kraken2 database.

 ## Installing